 Newly-hired staff and postdoctoral researchers satisfy this training requirement by completing the online course titled Intersections.
-New hires will receive an email from the online training provider, LawRoom, within approximately one month of hire, with detailed instructions, the deadline for completion, and a link to the course.
+New hires will receive an email from the online training provider, LawRoom, within approximately 6-8 weeks of hire, with detailed instructions, the deadline for completion, and a link to the course.

 Training for Faculty and Other Academic Appointees